-The grapes for Wild Ferment Pinot Noir come from La Escultura vineyard, located in Casablanca Valley, 32 kilometres from the Pacific Ocean and from our Aconcagua Costa vineyard which is closer located just 12 km from the ocean.
+The grapes for Wild Ferment Pinot Noir come from La Escultura vineyard, located in Casablanca Valley, 32 kilometres from the Pacific Ocean and from our Aconcagua Costa vineyard which is closer located just 12 km.
 Warm summer days, morning fog and fresh evening breezes that blow in from the coast, allow for a gradual ripening process of the grapes that helps to preserve their aromas, flavours and acidity.
 The soil presents fine clay and sandy loam textures with low vigour potential.

-Grapes were hand-picked, double sorted, destemmed and crushed, then placed in open top stainless steel tanks.
-Prior to fermentation, grapes underwent a 3 to 5 day cold soak at 8¼C.
-For fermentation we use only native yeasts by which the wine develops more complex and distinctive aromas and flavours.
-Total skin contact, including post fermentation extended maceration, ranged from 14 to 25days.
+Grapes were handpicked, double sorted, destemmed and crushed, then placed in open top stainless steel tanks.
+Prior to fermentation, grapes underwent a 3 to 5 day cold soak at 8‰C. For fermentation we use only native yeasts by which the wine develops more complex and distinctive aromas and flavours.
+Total skin contact, including post fermentation extended maceration, ranged from 14 to 25 days.
 Final blend is aged for 11 months in French oak barrels, 15% new.

 - Grilled and Roasted Red Meats